sc23k2k/text-processing-application-OpenFaas-sc23k2k-msc_project/README.md

 Monitoring and Metrics: Demonstrates how to monitor function performance and resource usage within an OpenFaaS environment, likely using built-in metrics or external monitoring tools.

-Demo Video : Refer to the provided MP4 files for a detailed walkthrough of the project setup, function deployment, and metric monitoring within the OpenFaaS environment.
+Demo Video : Refer to the provided MP4 files for a detailed walkthrough of the project setup, function deployment, and metric monitoring within the OpenFaaS environment..